Mormon's Depository

 If, therefore, the story attributed to Oliver Cowdery (by others) is true, then the visits to the cave perhaps represent visions, perhaps of some far distant hill, not physical events.[3]

 [Again, notice the questioning of Brigham Young and the others who related the account, as well as of Oliver Cowdery.
-Purely because the New York Cumorah contradicts their two-Cumorahs and Mesoamerican theories, these LDS scholars and educators want you to believe that Joseph, Oliver were ignorant speculators who misled the Church, repeating as actual events some “vision” of “some far distant hill” (presumably in Mexico), and “not physical events.”
+Purely because the New York Cumorah contradicts M2C, these scholars want you to believe that Joseph and Oliver were ignorant speculators who misled the Church, repeating as actual events some “vision” of “some far distant hill” (presumably in Mexico), and “not physical events.”
 This is exactly the same argument made by anti-Mormons who think everything Joseph and Oliver said did not involve “physical events.”]

 Given that the angel Moroni had retrieved the plates from Joseph several times previously, it is not unreasonable to assume that he was capable of transporting them to a different location than the hill in New York.
 As Tvedtnes asks, “If they could truly be moved about, why not from Mexico, for example?”[3]